Simpsons Christmas Stories

+In this episode, three Christmas-related stories are told.
+Homer tells the story of the nativity of Jesus, Grampa tells the story of the time he met Santa Claus, and Homer tries to find a gift for Marge while Moe attempts suicide.
+The episode received positive reviews.

 Plot

 The First D'oh-El

 When Reverend Lovejoy cannot attend the Christmas sermon due to a horrible train wreck on his train set, Ned Flanders immediately takes over.
 However, when he gets a paper cut and faints, Homer decides to lead the sermon and tells the story of the first Christmas.

 Mary (Marge) tells Joseph (Homer) that she is pregnant, even though she is a virgin.
 The angel Gabriel (Lisa) appears to them and explains that Mary is going to give birth to the Son of God.
 The three wise men (Dr. Hibbert, Principal Skinner, and Professor Frink) tell King Herod (Mr. Burns) that they are going to give gold, frankincense, and myrrh (which Frink is re-gifting) to the King of the Jews.
 When Herod assumes the gifts are for him, the men explain to him that they are for the infant.
 Herod becomes angry and plots to kill the baby.

 At the Bethlehem Inn, the innkeeper (Moe) tells Mary and Joseph that he has plenty of rooms available with brand new carpeting.
 However, when Mary's water breaks, he forces them to stay in the barn.
 Mary successfully gives birth to baby Jesus (Bart), and the three wise men, along with the two shepherds (Lenny and Carl) come to see the baby.
 Joseph is upset because he is not Jesus's father, and when he drinks some wine, the baby turns it into water.

 When the infant keeps crying, Mary gives him to Joseph.
 He entertains him by hurting himself and one of the wise men (Skinner).
 When baby Jesus finally falls asleep, Herod and his troops find the manger that they are staying in.
 They escape and trick the soldiers by putting Jesus' halo on a duck.
 On top of the hill, Joseph cuts down a spruce tree, and as it rolls down, the soldiers get caught in it.
 The soldiers, along with Herod, are arranged like ornaments on the tree, and the duck, still wearing the halo, stands on top of the tree.
 Mary calls it a Christmas tree, and Homer concludes his service.